lockwoodben/lockwoodben/README.md

 - 👀 I’m interested in ...
 - 🌱 I am learning...
 Java, R, Linux Systems
 - 💞️ I’m looking to collaborate on ...
-- 📫 You can reach me at... ben.lockwood0@gmail.com
+- 📫 You can reach me at... ben.lockwood0@gmail.com,
-      lockwoodb@appstate.edu
+      lockwoodb@appstate.edu, or
       (919)-491-5977

 <!---